 Early morning transfer to the airport for our flight to Kathmandu.
 Tour ends (B)

-Bhutanese guide for the duration of the tour
+Specialist Bhutanese cultural guide for the duration of the tour

 All transportation by a/c bus